 Leeds Train Station Critical Works

-J Gunn Scaffolding have erected a 1200m2 working platform, the 26 scaffolding towers where designed and built, based upon where the main arches that are under the train station are that hold up the main station.
-The 26 towers where horded as security to prevents anyone accessing the towers.
-Unit beams span across the full area to create a floating platform with fire proofed boards doubled up and a flame retardant membrane between to allow 24 hour working on the working platform.
+J Gunn Scaffolding have erected a 1200m2 working platform at Leeds Train Station.
+The 26 scaffolding towers were designed and built based upon the location of the main arches that hold up the main station.
+The towers were also hoarded as security to prevents access.
+Unit beams span across the full area to create a floating platform.
+Fire proofed boards are doubled up, and a flame retardant membrane is between.
+It allows 24 hour work on the working platform.

-A HAKI rolling roof system was also built on the outer of the train station.
-The roof system was designed to prevent any water egress and this roof system could be opened and close at any time, this was to allow old steel work to be removed and new steel work to be installed to keep the work continuing at all times.
+A HAKI rolling roof system was also built on the outside of the train station.
+The roof system was designed to prevent any water egress.
+Crucially, it could be opened and close at any time.
+This was to allow old steel work to be removed and new steel work to be installed to keep the work continuing at all times.

-The station remained open at all times during the erection of the scaffolding and has been designed to avoid any disruption to the public, safe operation of trains and access and egress to the station at all times.
-A time laps video was produced
+The station remained open at all times during the erection of the scaffolding.
+In fact, the works were designed to avoid any disruption to the public, ensure safe operation of trains, and maintain access and egress to the station at all times.
+A time lapse video was produced to showcase our work.

 Luton Relay Room

-In preparation for another Important/Critical Network Rail Relay room, J Gunn Scaffolding are working with Colt Construction who are in partnership with Network Rail this building that needed work due to the water ingress due to the aging building.
+In preparation for another Important/Critical Network Rail Relay room upgrade, J Gunn Scaffolding are working with Colt Construction who are in partnership with Network Rail.
+The building needed work due to water ingress because of the ageing structure.

-J Gunn Scaffolding erected a full designed system independent scaffolding to the full perimeter of the relay room and a full static Haki roof system that was near the track side with all the correct PTS trained operatives to instal this type of work.
+J Gunn Scaffolding erected a fully designed system of independent scaffolding to the perimeter of the relay room.
+We also installed a full static Haki roof system.
+It was challenging to work near the track side, but we have the correct PTS trained operatives to install this type of work.

-J Gunn Scaffolding have the required scaffolding accreditation as well as the ISO accreditation (9001, 14001 & 45001) with a rigours audit annually, also CISRS and HAKI roofing systems.
+J Gunn Scaffolding have the required scaffolding accreditation, as well as the ISO accreditation (9001, 14001 & 45001), with an audit annually.
+We’re also qualified with CISRS and HAKI roofing systems.

 J Gunn Scaffolding have successfully delivered a large number of high volume, high value and critical works such as this type of work.
-To allow the removal of this relay roof, we had to ensure that the critical buildings would be weather tight.
+To allow the removal of the relay roof, we had to ensure that the critical buildings would be weathertight.

 The HAKI roof system is designed to prevent any water egress upon opening and closing this roof system.
-The old roof was removed and lowered and a new roof installed, this was due to the critical work that the relay room does for Net Work Rail.
-The relay room controls the track points in the main Kings Cross station.
+The old roof was removed and lowered and a new roof installed.
+It was a vital project due to the critical work that the relay room does for Network Rail; it controls the track points in the main Kings Cross station.

-The relay room was monitored and remained open at all times during the erection of the scaffolding and has been designed to avoid any disruption, safe operation of trains and access and egress to the Kings Cross Station.
+The relay room was monitored and remained open at all times during the erection of the scaffolding and has been designed to avoid any disruption, ensure safe operation of trains, and maintain access and egress to the Kings Cross Station.

 Before